Kong/docs.konghq.com/app/konnect/org-management/system-accounts.md

 System accounts offer the following benefits over regular user accounts:

 * System accounts are not associated with an email address.
 This allows you to use the account as part of an automation or integration that isn't associated with any person’s identity.
-* When you use a user account as part of an automation or integration and that user leaves the company, this breaks the automations and integrations.
-If you use a system account instead, the automations and integrations wouldn't break.
+* When you use a user account as part of an automation or integration and that user leaves the company, this breaks the automation and integrations.
+If you use a system account instead, the automation and integrations wouldn't break.
-* Because system accounts can't be assigned the same permissions as a user account, they can't access the {{site.konnect_short_name}} UI.
+* System accounts don't have sign-in credentials and therefor can't access the {{site.konnect_short_name}} UI.
+These accounts are intended to be used with APIs and CLIs.

 The system account can use a {{site.konnect_short_name}} personal access token (PAT) the same way a [regular {{site.konnect_short_name}} user](/konnect/org-management/users/) can.
 In addition, the system account can be assigned roles directly or inherit the roles of a [team](/konnect/org-management/teams-and-roles/).
 As such, a PAT created by a system account inherits the roles assigned to the system account.